mittwald/kubernetes-replicator/README.md

 ### Role and RoleBinding replication

-In order to replicate roles and rolebindings, the service account tied to the replicator needs to have the correct permissions.
+In order to replicate Roles and RoleBindings, the service account tied to the replicator needs to have the correct permissions.
 The chart currently offers two options to accomplish this:

 - Set the value `grantClusterAdmin`to `true`, which grants the service account admin privileges.
 This is set to `false` by default, as having a service account with that level of access might be undesirable due to the potential security risks attached.